-3.2 I3S management tools
+$3.2 \qquad l^3 S management tools$

-I3S offers the following tools for data management:
+IS offers the following tools for data management:

-1. Search in database Compare an annotated image against the entire identification database and show a ranked list of results.
+1. Search in database Compare an annotated image against the entire identification Dearch in database database and show a ranked list of results.
 The lower the score, the better the match.
 2. Insert in database Add an annotated image to the identification database.
 Either add it to an existing individual or insert it as the first image of a new individual.
 3. Reload database In case you have manually added or removed files to the identification database directory you can reload the current database to incorporate the changes.
 4. Change database Load another database from the list of known databases.
-5. New database Start a new identification database and add it to the list of known databases.
+5. New database Start a new identification database and add it to the list of known databases. -

 6. Rename database Rename an existing database directory.

-7. Edit database list

-Remove a directory from the list of known identification databases or add a directory.
-The latter is used to add an existing identification database.

-8. Edit metadata

-Edit the metadata structure of the current identification database.

-9. Batch compare

-If you have a large batch of new photos, e.g. collected at a field trip, and you do not want to wait for the time to compare each annotated photo against the database, this option is useful.
-Just put all annotated photos in a single directory and let I3S process all at once.
+- 7. Edit database list Remove a directory from the list of known identification databases or add a directory.
+The latter is used to add an existing identification database. - 8.
+Edit metadata Edit the metadata structure of the current identification database. - 9.
+Batch compare If you have a large batch of new photos, e.g. collected at a field trip, and you do not want to wait for the time to compare each annotated photo against the database, this option is useful.
+Just put all annotated photos in a single directory and let IS process all at once.
 You can read in the results and process the data without waiting for comparison later.

 Further, if you want to compare two databases, e.g. to establish whether individuals migrate between locations, batch comparison allows you to find the best matches with almost no manual interaction.
-The results are written to an MS Excel readable ${\tt csv}$ file
+The results are written to an MS Excel readable csv file.